Relatives Of Malaysia Plane Crash Victims Mark 10 Years Since Disappearance

 Ocean Infinity's search in 2018 ended after several months of scouring the seabed without success.

-An earlier Australia-led search that covered 120,000 square kilometres (46,000 square miles) in the Indian Ocean found hardly any trace of the plane, with only some pieces of debris picked up.
+An earlier Australia-led search that covered 120,000 square kilometres in the Indian Ocean found hardly any trace of the plane, with only some pieces of debris picked up.

 Considered the biggest search in aviation history, the operation was suspended in January 2017.